Bajoukx/proton3/README.md

 Currently the supported potentials used to generate sound are:

 - Quantum Harmonic Oscillator (One Dimensional)
+- Quantum Harmonic Oscillator (Two Dimensional)
+- Quantum Barrier (One Dimensional)

 In the future, we plan to support:

 - Double Square Well
-- Quantum Barrier
 - Hydrogen Atom

-Consider the ones used [here](https://www.osscar.org/courses/quantum_mechanics.html).